chryber/TryHackME/README.md

 <h1>Intro</h1>
 </br>
 TryHackMe is cloud based training for future and current cyber security professionals to learn new concepts and hone their ethical hacking skills.
 I learned about this site from a colleague and have been actively utilizing it ever since.
-The amount of the content at the cost of subscription ($10 USD or something) was ridiculous not to become a subscriber.
-Below are some of the thing I have accomlished thus far.</br></br>
+The amount of the content at the cost of subscription ($10 USD or something) was ridiculous not to become a subscriber.</br></br>

 <h2>Gallery:camera:</h2>